-As we’ll see, the answers to these questions will depend on your situation and the lender’s policies, but generally speaking, getting a car loan with bad credit can be difficult and you may have fewer options to choose from than a borrower with a good credit history.
+As we’ll see, the answers to these questions will depend on your situation and the lender’s policies, but generally speaking, getting a car loan with bad credit can be difficult and you may have fewer options to choose from compared to a borrower with a good credit history.
 Read about:

 - Can you get a car loan with bad credit?

 - How do lenders assess bad credit car loan applications?

 - What kind of car loans could be available to borrowers with bad credit?